 Why do they look different now compared to when we cut them?

-Ask them to “explain the science of why fruit turns brown”.
-Children will attempt many varieties of explanations, but our goal here is not to distinguish between right vs. wrong answers or ideas.
-Rather, we want to foster discussion about the “how” and the “why” of fruit turning brown (which will ultimately lead making sense of science idea of oxidation, the chemical reaction that occurs when plant tissue is exposed to oxygen).
+Ask them to “explain the science of why fruit turns brown.”
+Children will attempt many varieties of explanations, but our goal here is not to distinguish between right versus wrong answers or ideas.
+Rather, we want to foster discussion about the “how” and the “why” of fruit turning brown (which will ultimately lead to making sense of the science idea of oxidation, the chemical reaction that occurs when plant tissue is exposed to oxygen).

 Accessing Prior Knowledge

-Students may also call on knowledge from previous grade levels during this part of the discussion.
-They may mention that cutting an apple is a physical change whereas an apple turning brown is a chemical change.
+Students may also draw on knowledge from previous grade levels during this part of the discussion.
+They may mention that cutting an apple is a physical change, while an apple turning brown is a chemical change.
 Distinguishing between physical and chemical changes is fundamental to observing similarities and differences of objects and comparing their properties.

 Students may also describe different properties when making observations.
 For example, we can use the property of color to identify oxidation of fruit (the flesh turning brown after being cut).
-This may lead students to ask follow-up questions such as "Why doesn't the skin turn brown too?"
-This could also lead students to mention the peel of a banana turns brown whereas an apple does not, and subsequently, ask why.
+This may lead students to ask follow-up questions such as "Why doesn't the skin turn brown, too?"
+This could also lead students to mention that a banana peel turns brown, but an apple peel does not—and subsequently, ask why.

-All of these connections to ideas and learning opportunities at previous grade levels should be encouraged by asking follow up questions such as: .
+All of these connections to ideas and learning opportunities at previous grade levels should be encouraged by asking follow-up questions such as these:

 Encourage children to ask as many questions as possible that are relevant to the discussion.